fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 In July I saw [Moorcroft at the Tron](https://www.tron.co.uk/shows/moorcroft-2/) theatre.

-In September I went to the Armadillo to see the updated version of The Celtic Story with Marty and Michael (and thanks to Gillian for the tickets).
+In September I went to the Armadillo to see the updated version of The Celtic Story with Marty and Michael (with thanks to Gillian for the tickets).
 I had first seen this thirty years previous and it was nice to revisit the club’s history.

 ## TV

 Back in January I loved [Mystery Road – Origin](https://fuzzylogic.me/posts/mystery-road-origin/).

-Later in the year, the Succession finale really lived up to its billing and was a fitting end to a brilliant sbow.
+Later in the year, the Succession finale really lived up to its billing – a fitting end to a brilliant sbow.

 Latterly I really enjoyed [Mr Inbetween](https://www.imdb.com/title/tt7472896/).
-Scott Ryan, the lead, is brilliant.
+Scott Ryan, the lead, is a talent.

 ## Other noteworthy stuff